nynjardin/outlawalert/README.md

 # outlawalert
-Detect if player thief a car or if someone use a gun somewhere.
+Detect if player thief a car or if someone use a firegun somewhere.

 # Todo #